Inverse Optimization on Hierarchical Networks: An Application to Breast Cancer Clinical Pathways: Results

-Next, we perform a survival analysis for each subgroup, adjusting for relevant confounders.
+Next, we perform a survival analysis for each subgroup, adjusting for the confounders selected in the preliminary variable selection.
 Note that we restrict the survival analysis to females only since males constitute a small percentage of the population in all subgroups (less than 1\%).
-Table \ref{tab:omegasurvival} summarizes the association between concordance and survival for both unadjusted and adjusted survival models where in addition to the concordance score, the adjusted model contains all the selected covariates mentioned above.
-We observe that both models find a significant association between survival and concordance in all subgroups.
+We also scale the concordance score ($\omega$) to represent a unit change of 0.1.
+Table \ref{tab:omegasurvival} summarizes the association between concordance and survival for both unadjusted and adjusted survival models where the unadjusted model contains the concordance metric only, while the adjusted model contains all the selected covariates mentioned above in addition to the concordance metric.
+We observe that both models find a significant association between survival and concordance in all subgroups. \ny{For example, in the adjusted model for subgroup 2, the hazard ratio (HR) is 0.70, which shows that a 0.1 increase in concordance score is associated with an estimated 30$\%$ decrease in risk of mortality in this subgroup.
+Note that we do not claim a causal relationship, and the results only suggest a correlation. }

 Table \ref{tab:allsurvival} shows the effects of the covariates on survival in the adjusted model for each subgroup.
 A (+) or ($-$) indicates a significantly positive or negative association with mortality at the 0.05 significance level while empty cells indicate no significant association.
 For subgroup 2, age, Charlson score (1 or 2+), psychotic disorder, and substance use disorder have statistically significant harmful effect while OBSP and GP screening, and high or middle income have statistically significant beneficial effect on survival.
 Age and Charlson score are commonly found harmful covariates for all the subgroups except for subgroup 8 and screening is the common beneficial covariate.
 Subgroup 8 has distinct results, which are less interpretable, due to the high mortality rate in this subgroup (42.1\%).